Name Ted Conrad

 What are your main interests in planning and concentration area?

-My concentration is Transportation and Infrastructure.
+My concentration was Transportation and Infrastructure.
 I’m also interested in renewable energy, conservation, economic development, and housing.

 Are you writing a thesis?
 What is your topic and why did you choose it?

-No, I am looking forward to taking options studios and interacting with students from the other programs at the GSD.
+No, I chose to take options studios and really enjoyed interacting with students from the other programs at the GSD.

 What has been the most surprising aspect of the GSD?

 The studio culture is very strong.
-This gives us a unique opportunity to apply skills learned in other classes to a specific project or site.
+This gives students a unique opportunity to apply skills learned in other classes to a specific project or site.

 What has been your favorite class or project?
 Why?